dlr-gtlab/genh5/examples/reading_and_writing_data.md

     auto b = data.getValues<1>();
     ```

-## Tips for reading Array-Data
+## Alternative to reading Array-Data

-Sometimes one may wants to read array data but does not know exactly how long the datatype is at compiletimes.
-Therefore we cannot use the `Genh5::Array` typedef.
+Sometimes one may wants to read array data but does not know exactly how long the datatype is at compile time.
+Therefore we cannot use the `GenH5::Array` typedef.

-However the `GenH5::Data` has a small convenience function built into the `resize` method, which is used by the libary to reserve enough memory for reading data.
+However the `GenH5::Data` has a convenience feature built into the `resize()` method, which is used by the libary to reserve enough memory for reading data.

 Say we want to read array data containing `int`s.
-We can then use `GenH5::Data<int>` to read the array data as following:
+We can then use `GenH5::Data<int>` to read the array data as follows:

 ```cpp
 auto dset = root.openDataSet("my_array_dset");